bintaDouk/ada-project-americanDentalAssociation/index.md

   </button>
 </div>

 From the military genre production trends, we can see that the biggest spike can be associated with WW2 - it reached its peak in 1943, around the middle of the war.
 However, some other noticeably spikes happened in 1966 and 1958, a year in the beginning of a full-scale Vietnam War and a year when it was still a Civil War with some indirect involvement of other countries.
 However, the Cold War was also ongoing at the time.
 Since the Cold War's official timeline is around 40 years, it is difficult to associate specific spikes with it without inspecting the timeline of the smaller events within it.
+Although we can note that some signigicant events like Cuban Missile Crisis and Prague Spring happened at that time, they are not included in this analysis.
 In the political genres figure we observe a lot of oscillation, so the only observation we can make from the plot is the overall growth of the political genres from 1930s to 1990s.
 In the dystopian genres, the trend is pretty stable over time except for the two noticeably peaks in 1974 and 1990, at the end Vietnam War and at the end of the Cold War.

 We were interested in the times when spikes appeared for each genre group.
 Thus, the peaks for these genre groups were inspected, and a list of events in the 2-year window around the peak year was formed to analyze further.
 The events that were chosen appeared in at least two of the final lists and had more than 1000 movies released in their timeline (a sperate group of War movies without the Antiwar was created as well, since the movies specifically labelled Antiwar are of a different nature).
 The comprehensive list of events to analyzed was yielded:

-- World War II
+- `World War II`
-- Vietnam War
+- `Vietnam War`
-- Second Laotian War
+- `Second Laotian War`
-- Cold War
+- `Cold War`
-- Iran-Iraq War
+- `Iran-Iraq War`

+Note, however, that the Second Laotian War's timeline is contained withing the timeline of the Vietnam War, so the analysis is conducted for the Vietnam War only but can be applied to both.

-## Correlations
+## Finding Correlations
 In this section, for the chosen wars' time window (the timeline with a 2 year window before and after), we inspected the correlation of the genres released with the number of ongoing wars per year and yearly battle deaths.
 The inspection was conducted for the genres groups mentioned before.
-Moreover, for a list of genres the correlation with individual genres was performed:
+And moreover, for these genres:
-War film, Spy, Superhero, Romance Film, Romantic drama, Family Film, Romantic comedy, Comedy, Fantasy, Thriller, Horror, Drama, Social issues, Antiwar, Disaster
+**War film, Spy, Superhero, Romance Film, Romantic drama, Family Film, Romantic comedy, Comedy, Fantasy, Thriller, Horror, Drama, Social issues, Antiwar, Disaster**.
 Moreover, another genre group was created:
-Positive genres: Family Film, Romance Film, Romantic Comedy, Fantasy, Romantic Drama.
+**Positive** genres: Family Film, Romance Film, Romantic Comedy, Fantasy, Romantic Drama.

 The range of genres was increased in order to include the more widespread genres, such as Drama, and inspect negative genres, such as Horror and Thriller, and postive genres.
 One of the objectives of the analysis was to identify not just correlation with war-related genres or horror-related genres but with positive genres that are associated with entertainemnt and/or escapism.

-The plot below showcase the scatter plots for genre proportions vs. number of ongoing wars or vs. battle deaths.
+The plots below showcase the scatter plots for genre proportions vs. number of ongoing wars or vs. battle deaths.
 The plots also contain the Pearson correlation value, the p-value and the OLS line.
-Only the cases with correlation value above 0.45 are presented.
-In the analysis, the Null Hypothesis associated with the p-value is that the correlation coefficient is not significantly different from zero.
-For the analysis of the plots we choose the condifence interval of 95% (alpha = 0.05) and inspect the R-squared value as well.
+For the analysus the condifence interval of 95% (alpha = 0.05) was chosen.
+The plots presented were sorted based on the p-value below 0.05 and correlation value above 0.45.

-Correlations for the Second World War (1937-1947)
+**Correlations for the Second World War (1937-1947)**

-Number of Wars

-None of the correlation values yilded a p-value below 0.05.

-Battle Deaths
+*Battle Deaths*

-Family Film yilded correlation value of -0.72, p-value 0.0167 and R-squared of 0.524.
-This suggests that Horror 0.84, 0.00137, 0.6976
+Family Film: correlation value = -0.72, p-value = 0.0167, R-squared = 0.524.
-Drama -0.60887, 0.046796, 0.37
+Horror: correlation value = 0.84, p-value = 0.00137, R-squared = 0.6976.
+Drama: correlation value = -0.6089, p-value = 0.0468, R-squared = 0.37.

+ We can infer that as the battle deaths grow, the number of family films produced decreases while horror movies' production grows.
+Drama decreases with the growth but this model's fit is weak.
+Note, however, that the increased battle deaths for World War II might skew the results.

 <!-- First Carousel -->
 <div id="carouselcorrwar" class="carousel slide" data-bs-ride="carousel">